hashicorp/go-tfe/docs/CONTRIBUTING.md

 handles the following features and functionality:

 - Configuration
-- Authentication
+- Authentication and token host allow list
-- Meta APIs (IPRanges and OpenAPI)
+- Meta APIs like IPRanges and OpenAPI
 - Decompression
 - Automatic retries
 - Error handling